“What would you recommend for lunch?”

 Visiting the Madonna Inn:

-The Madonna Inn is considered a landmark resort in Central California.
+The Madonna Inn is considered a landmark resort in Central California – it’s totally worth a stop on your Pacific Coast Highway roadtrip.
 It is located in the outskirts of San Luis Obispo at 100 Madonna Road.
 The Inn has a spa, wine tasting room and boutique as well as the restaurant facilities.

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS FOR FUTURE REFERENCE!